Center for Planetary Tectonics at UGA main menu

 Abubakar Aliyu

-M.S. topic: Tectonostratigraphic complexity and fault damage zones in the Cañon City Embayment, Colorado
+M.S. title: Tectonostratigraphic complexity and fault damage zones in the Cañon City Embayment, Colorado

 Abubakar Aliyu